Robert A. Eberle Sells 4,000 Shares of Bottomline Technologies (de), Inc. (NASDAQ:EPAY) Stock

-Bottomline Technologies (de), Inc. (NASDAQ:EPAY) CEO Robert A. Eberle sold 4,000 shares of the company’s stock in a transaction on Tuesday, May 18th.
-The shares were sold at an average price of $37.97, for a total value of $151,880.00.
-Following the transaction, the chief executive officer now directly owns 372,917 shares in the company, valued at $14,159,658.49.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Bottomline Technologies (de), Inc. (NASDAQ:EPAY) CEO Robert A. Eberle sold 4,000 shares of the firm’s stock in a transaction dated Tuesday, May 18th.
+The stock was sold at an average price of $37.97, for a total value of $151,880.00.
+Following the sale, the chief executive officer now owns 372,917 shares of the company’s stock, valued at $14,159,658.49.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.

 Robert A. Eberle also recently made the following trade(s):

-Bottomline Technologies (de) (NASDAQ:EPAY) last announced its earnings results on Monday, May 3rd.
-The technology company reported $0.27 EPS for the quarter, topping the consensus estimate of $0.26 by $0.01.
-Bottomline Technologies (de) had a positive return on equity of 3.79% and a negative net margin of 1.67%.
-The business had revenue of $120.90 million for the quarter, compared to the consensus estimate of $120.94 million.
-During the same period in the previous year, the business earned $0.27 EPS.
-Bottomline Technologies (de)’s revenue was up 8.2% compared to the same quarter last year.
-Equities research analysts anticipate that Bottomline Technologies will post 0.49 EPS for the current year.
+Bottomline Technologies (de) (NASDAQ:EPAY) last posted its earnings results on Monday, May 3rd.
+The technology company reported $0.27 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.26 by $0.01.
+The business had revenue of $120.90 million for the quarter, compared to analyst estimates of $120.94 million.
+Bottomline Technologies (de) had a negative net margin of 1.67% and a positive return on equity of 3.79%.
+The firm’s quarterly revenue was up 8.2% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $0.27 EPS.
+As a group, equities research analysts anticipate that Bottomline Technologies will post 0.49 EPS for the current year.

+Institutional investors have recently bought and sold shares of the business.
+Squarepoint Ops LLC bought a new position in shares of Bottomline Technologies (de) in the first quarter valued at about $497,000.
+Rinet Co LLC bought a new position in shares of Bottomline Technologies (de) in the first quarter worth about $679,000.
+Paloma Partners Management Co acquired a new position in shares of Bottomline Technologies (de) during the first quarter worth approximately $422,000.
+Millennium Management LLC grew its stake in shares of Bottomline Technologies (de) by 91.6% during the first quarter.
+Millennium Management LLC now owns 100,639 shares of the technology company’s stock valued at $4,554,000 after purchasing an additional 48,118 shares during the last quarter.
+Finally, Canada Pension Plan Investment Board acquired a new stake in shares of Bottomline Technologies (de) in the first quarter valued at approximately $2,760,000.
+91.49% of the stock is currently owned by institutional investors.

-EPAY has been the subject of a number of research analyst reports.
-Zacks Investment Research lowered shares of Bottomline Technologies (de) from a “hold” rating to a “sell” rating in a research report on Wednesday, May 12th.
-Needham & Company LLC lowered their price target on shares of Bottomline Technologies (de) from $58.00 to $50.00 and set a “buy” rating on the stock in a report on Tuesday, May 11th.
-Finally, Craig Hallum reissued a “hold” rating and set a $50.00 price objective on shares of Bottomline Technologies (de) in a research report on Tuesday, May 11th.
+A number of research analysts recently commented on the stock.
+Craig Hallum reaffirmed a “hold” rating and set a $50.00 price objective on shares of Bottomline Technologies (de) in a research report on Tuesday, May 11th.
+Needham & Company LLC dropped their price target on shares of Bottomline Technologies (de) from $58.00 to $50.00 and set a “buy” rating on the stock in a research note on Tuesday, May 11th.
+Finally, Zacks Investment Research downgraded Bottomline Technologies (de) from a “hold” rating to a “sell” rating in a research note on Wednesday, May 12th.
 One analyst has rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the company’s stock.
 The company presently has a consensus rating of “Hold” and a consensus price target of $55.21.

-Large investors have recently made changes to their positions in the company.
-Squarepoint Ops LLC acquired a new position in Bottomline Technologies (de) during the 1st quarter worth about $497,000.
-Rinet Co LLC bought a new position in Bottomline Technologies (de) in the first quarter valued at approximately $679,000.
-Paloma Partners Management Co acquired a new position in Bottomline Technologies (de) during the first quarter valued at approximately $422,000.
-Millennium Management LLC lifted its stake in Bottomline Technologies (de) by 91.6% in the first quarter.
-Millennium Management LLC now owns 100,639 shares of the technology company’s stock valued at $4,554,000 after buying an additional 48,118 shares in the last quarter.
-Finally, Canada Pension Plan Investment Board bought a new position in shares of Bottomline Technologies (de) during the 1st quarter worth approximately $2,760,000.
-Institutional investors own 91.49% of the company’s stock.

 Bottomline Technologies (de) Company Profile